VimsecAu/kb/m365/baselines/exo.md

 The selected DLP solution SHOULD offer services comparable to the native DLP solution offered by Microsoft.

 <!--Policy: MS.EXO.8.3v1; Criticality: SHOULD -->
-- _Rationale:_ Any alternative DLP solution should be able to detect sensitive information in Exchange Online and block access to unauthorized entities.
+- _Rationale:_ Any alternative DLP solution should be able to detect sensitive information in Exchange Online and block access to unauthorised entities.
 - _Last modified:_ May 2024
 - _MITRE ATT&CK TTP Mapping:_
   - [T1567: Exfiltration Over Web Service](https://attack.mitre.org/techniques/T1567/)